ArrogantGao/Personal_Materials/defense/main.typ

 === Advantages

-- Mesh free, only use simply data structure.
+- Mesh free, only use simple data structure.
 - Not sensitive to the aspect ratio of the system.
 - Parallelizable and scalable.